Eveldee/RandomizedWitchNobeta/README.md

 Any combination of settings will always generate a completable seed, meaning it's possible to reach Nonota and kill her to get the end credits _(unless the verification algorithm has a bug, please report it if you ever find an uncompletable seed!)_

 To organize a race where all players are playing with the same settings and the same seed:
-- Make sure everyone is using the same version of the randomizer! _(The version is displayed on top of the settings window)_
+- Make sure everyone is using the same version of the randomizer! _(The version is displayed next to the game version in the title screen)_
-- Tweak the settings as you want them to be
+- Tweak the settings as you want them to be in the automatically opened browser page
 - Click on 'Export to Clipboard'
 - Paste the generated text where other people can copy it _(discord, messenger, ...)_
 - Other players can copy the generated text and then click on 'Import from Clipboard'